X104n/robot-maintenance/svar.md

 ### AbstractStrategy (if you use it)
 * ``doJobs()``: O(mkn + m^2)
     * *On doJobs we have the runtime from selectRobots inside off the code.
 The worst case in this instance would be O(mkn) or O(m^2).
-This is depending on if we assume that all the variables can go to infinity, then O(mkn) is the biggest of them.
+This is depending on if we assume that all the variables can go to infinity, then we cannot decide weather O(mkn) or O(m^2) has the biggest runtime.
 Furthermore, we have the knowledge from README.md that m>n>k in most instances which would give O(m^2) the longest runtime.
-However, according to Martin himself it isn't possible to short down O(mkn + m^2) which confuses me a lot.*
+But ill take base on what martin said to me which was we cannot decide which of these are the largest*
 * ``selectJob()``: O(1)
     * *On selectJob we only look at the first job in the queue, therefore the runtime is O(1)*
 * ``removeJob(Job job)``: O(m)